dgroch/rumbl/README.md

 * We used generators to create an Ecto migration.
 * We used changesets to create slugs.
 * We used protocols to seamlessly build URLs from those new slugs.

+## Chapter 10 : Using Channels

+* Learned to connect to a server-side channel through an ES6 client.
+* Built a server-side channel with both long-polling and WebSocket support.
+* Built a simple API to let users join a channel.
+* Processed inbound messages from OTP with handle_info and channels with handle_in.
+* Sent broadcast messages with broadcast!.
+* Authenticated users with Phoenix.Token.
+* Persisted annotations with Ecto.